-Vonn crashes but Shiffrin wins Super-G gold at worlds
+Alpine skiing: Vonn crashes but Shiffrin wins Super-G gold at worlds

 She could still end her career in fairytale fashion, however, with the downhill still to come, provided she suffered no damage during her spill on Tuesday.

-“We knew this was going to be a challenge for her, but she was pushing hard,” Bode Miller, the most successful male American skier and now analysing the championships for Eurosport, said.
+“We knew this was going to be a challenge for her, but she was pushing hard,” Bode Miller, the most successful male American skier and now analyzing the championships for Eurosport, said.

 “I was a little concerned.
 She didn’t make much of an error.
 Happy to see her get up and stand up because those are the kind of accidents that eat you up.